ForgottenGlory/forgottenglory.github.io/docs/readme/ls3.md

 #### "Tolfdir doesn't invite me to Saarthal right away."
 Read this modpage: [Not So Fast - Mage Guild](https://www.nexusmods.com/skyrimspecialedition/mods/5686)

+### My character gets stuck when dodging!
+This is a known issue with TUDM.
+Press the Dodge Style Toggle key (Your `\ |` key, by default) and your character should resume moving.

 #### "Can I access RaceMenu after character creation?"
 Only if you are **not** changing your character's gender or race.
 Changing gender/race will cause issues with powers and passive buffs your character has.